Rabun County, Georgia: History

 During the U.S. Civil War, Rabun County was one of only five Georgia counties that did not declare secession from the Union.
 Although the county was largely untouched by the Civil War, the area did border on anarchy during that time.
 The county was described by some as being "almost a unit against secession."
 One of the county's residents recalled in 1865 that "You cannot find a people who were more averse to secession than were the people of our county."
 He stated that "I canvassed the county in 1860–61 myself and I know that there were not exceeding twenty men in this county who were in favor of secession."
 Despite its overall loyalty to the Union, Rabun County did field two regiments for the Confederate cause: Rabun 24th Regiment, Georgia Infantry, Company E, Rabun Gap Riflemen; and Rabun 52nd Regiment, Georgia Infantry, Company F, Beauregard Braves.

-In 1898, the Tallulah Falls Railway was constructed on a north–south track through the county.
+In 1898 the Tallulah Falls Railway was constructed on a north–south track through the county.
 One of the most popular stops along the railway was Tallulah Gorge.
 The Railway was in operation for more than 60 years and was featured in the Disney movie, The Great Locomotive Chase.

 Starting in the 1920s, many of the improvements in the county can be attributed to the establishment, growth and expansion of the Chattahoochee National Forest in the county.
 One of the key figures in the establishment and growth of the Chattahoochee National Forest was "Ranger Nick" Nicholson, Georgia's first forest ranger.
 Among other things, Ranger Nick was responsible for arranging for telephone lines to be run from Clayton, Georgia to the Pine Mountain community in the eastern part of the county.

 Deliverance (1972), a highly popular film about a group of city men taking a canoe trip in north Georgia, was filmed largely in Rabun County.
 After the film's release, Rabun County experienced an increase in tourism, with the number of visitors going from hundred to tens of thousands.
 By 2012, 40 years later, tourism was the largest source of revenue in the county.
 According to the US Census, the population has doubled since 1970.

-Claude Terry, Jon Voight's stunt double for this film, later purchased river equipment used in the movie from Warner Brothers.
-He founded Southeastern Expeditions, what is now the oldest whitewater rafting adventure company on the Chattooga River.
 By 2012 rafting had developed as a $20 million industry in the region.

 Because of the scenery, people with money have built vacation and second homes around the area's lakes.
-In June 2012, Rabun County held a Chattooga River Festival to encourage preservation of the river and its environment.
+In June 2012 Rabun County held a Chattooga River Festival to encourage preservation of the river and its environment.
 It also noted the 40th anniversary of the filming of Deliverance in the area, an aspect which aroused controversy in planning for the festival.